kubo/snzip/README.md

 Compressed file name is 'file.tar.snz' and the original file is deleted.
 Timestamp, mode and permissions are not changed as possible as it can.

+The file format is SNZ.
+You need to add an option '-t snappy-java' or '-t snappy-in-java' to use other formats.

+    snzip -t snappy-java file.tar

+or

+    snzip -t snappy-in-java file.tar

 ### To compress file.tar and output to standard out.

     snzip -c file.tar > file.tar.snz